wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 # Docker

 Docker is a set of tools that can be used on Linux to manage application deployments.
-If you want to use Docker, you must be familiar with the underlying technology and have determined it is appropriate for your planned use of the Edge Data Store.
+If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the Edge Data Store.

-The objective of this document is to provide examples of how to successfully create a Docker container with the Edge Data Store if you decide that you want Docker.
+The objective of this topic is to provide examples of how to successfully create a Docker container with the Edge Data Store.
 Docker is not a requirement to use Edge Data Store.

 ## Create a Docker container containing the Edge Data Store

-1. Create the following Dockerfile in the directory where you want to create and/or run the container:
+1. Create the following Dockerfile in the directory where you want to create and run the container:

     ### [ARM32](#tab/tabid-1)